 - Zombies on campus.

-A sleepless night can cause you to be less alert or less aware of your surrounding which may cause falls, clumsy maneuvering, or forgetfulness throughout the day.
+A sleepless night can cause you to be less alert or less aware of your surroundings which may cause falls, clumsy maneuvering, or forgetfulness throughout the day.

 - What’s the buzz?

-Caffeine and nicotine usage increases for some who are tired and in need of an extra energy surge.
+Caffeine and nicotine usage increase for some who are tired and in need of an extra energy surge.